 - Aroostook State Park

 New Hampshire has a lot of boasting rights during the Fall season.
 The White Mountains extend down from Maine into New Hampshire making it a perfect palette for a painter or landscape photographer all year long.
-Take a drive along the Kancamagus Highway between Lincoln and North Conway.
+Take a scenic drive along the Kancamagus Highway between Lincoln and North Conway.

 New England Today highlights their Best New Hampshire Fall Foliage Towns that will make you want to pack your overnight bag, camera and road trip companion to see the best and brightest Fall foliage in the state.